 This hasn’t affected Apple’s plans to debut Tiger worldwide on Friday, April 29th, however.
 Apple’s retail stores in the United States, Japan and the U.K. are gearing up for Friday evening release events, timed for 6 P.M. in each store’s local time zone.
 Apple’s second U.K. store, Apple Store Bullring in Birmingham, is

-its doors at the same time as Tiger’s release.
+expected to open its doors at the same time as Tiger’s release.
 Other authorized Apple resellers are expected to start selling Tiger at the same time.

 Tiger costs US$129, and contains more than 150 new features, including the hotly anticipated search engine technology called Spotlight; a new mini-application interface called Dashboard; Automator, Apple’s new interface for its venerable AppleScript technology, and much more.